SemutJahat/Qclick/README.md

 # Qclick
-Simple URL Shortener with some BadBot Blocker using SleekDB for link database management.
+**Mobile Only** URL Shortener with some BadBot Blocker using SleekDB for link database management.

 This URL Shortener use html to redirect to make sure the referer url is there.